 - 3. Heat oven to 375 degrees.
 Place a piece of parchment over crust and weigh with pie weights.
 Bake crust for 20-25 minutes, or until golden brown throughout.
 Remove from oven and let cool.

 - 4. While the crust is cooling, whisk together the cornstarch and water.
 Place the lemon curd into a heavy-bottomed pot.
 Stir the cornstarch mixture into the curd.
 Place over medium-low heat and, while stirring constantly, cook to just under a boil, about 195-200 degrees.
 Immediately pour into tart crust.
-Allow the tart to cool completely then dust with powdered sugar and serve.
+Allow the tart to cool completely then place candied citrus slices on top, dust with powdered sugar and serve.